secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/jamf/index.html.md

 ### Are personal laptops in scope?

-Personal laptops are not in scope here since they are not issued by GitLab.
-If you are using a personal laptop for business purposes please ensure you comply with our [Acceptable Use Policy](/handbook/people-group/acceptable-use-policy/#bring-your-own-device-byod) at all times.
+Personal laptops are not in scope for Jamf and should not be used for GitLab work.
+You should comply with our [Acceptable Use Policy](/handbook/people-group/acceptable-use-policy/#bring-your-own-device-byod) at all times.

-### Can endpoint management be optional for team members that have the knowledge on how to secure their environments?

-While the initial rollout of Jamf will be opt-in, this is temporary while we refine our security policies and test that the Jamf software is performing as expected.
-That period of time will also allow us to work on a couple of Jamf customizations that will provide more [visibility](https://gitlab.com/gitlab-com/business-technology/mac-laptop-management/-/issues/19) and [privacy](https://gitlab.com/gitlab-com/business-technology/mac-laptop-management/-/issues/20) to team-members should they choose to enable them.
-Once this work is completed we expect 100% adoption of this endpoint management application on all Mac Laptops.

 ## Software management

 ### What software will be required, and optionally managed?

-At this time there are no restrictions with regards to software as long as the team-member follows proper security notices and keeps their applications current.
-Team-members will also see a Self-Service app when they enroll their laptop into Jamf.
+Team members should follow this [process](https://about.gitlab.com/handbook/finance/procurement/personal-use-software/) for procuring software.
+Team members will also see a Self-Service app when they enroll their laptop into Jamf.
 This app provides an app-store-like experience, with a curated list of applications that IT will pre-configure and manage.
-It’s merely a way to make it easy for team-members to always know where to look for the latest updates to their applications.
+It’s a way to make it easy for team-members to always know where to look for the latest updates to their applications.

 ### Where can I find the list of tools we plan to manage?